 - Rides on the Loci train engine!

 - The Friday Night Vancouver Rotary Community Tree Lighting with Santa, Elves and Live Music!

 - The Vancouver Pops Concert after the Community Tree Lighting

 - A special Saturday Night Variety Show from Hello Vancouver!

 - A Scavenger Hunt in the Trees – perfect for all ages – with a prize drawing for a winner!

 - A fun drawing of raffle tickets on Sunday afternoon.
 (But don’t worry.
 You don’t have to be present to win!)

-- And a change to preview the trees November 6-22 at Divine Consign, 904 Main Street in downtown Vancouver
+- And a chance to preview the trees November 4 -November 19 at Divine Consign, 904 Main Street in downtown Vancouver

 There is truly something for all ages at the Festival of Trees.
 Bring your family and holiday guests.
 They will love the gorgeous trees, holiday music and festive settings.